 Newspaper reports of the day describe Mrs. Styles' extensive participation in civic groups.
 In addition to her work with the Library Committee, she chaired and hosted meetings focusing on a range of issues, from the problem of unemployment in Falls Church after the stock market crash of 1929, to aiding the Red Cross and promoting international understanding during World War II.

 Mrs. Styles died in 1946.
 Her son and daughter, Francis Holmes Styles and Betty Styles, said that it was their mother's intention that her estate should benefit Falls Church and the library.
 In her honor, they gave a parcel of land to the City of Falls Church (a portion of the original Riley farm) for the construction of the current library building.
-Falls Church was the 1st community in northern Virginia to plan a building specifically intended for use as a library.
-Groundbreaking took place in August 1957.
+Groundbreaking took place in August 1957 (view photo).

 The new library was completed and dedicated in 1958.
+Subsequent renovations and expansions were completed in 1969, 1992, and 2021.
 Previously called the Falls Church Public Library, it was re-named the Mary Riley Styles Public Library in September 1977.

 Mary Riley Styles' legacy lives on.
-In 2011, there are over 26,000 registered cardholders using a collection of more than 144,000 books, audiobooks, and DVDs.
-The library is also technologically up-to-date with wireless internet capacity, digital research databases, downloadable eBooks, and information in many other formats.
+Today, over 26,000 registered cardholders use the library's collection of more than 130,000 items.
+The library also provides access to wifi, digital research databases, downloadable eBooks, and a wide range of programs and services.
 It is truly an integral part of the Falls Church community, a tribute to the hard work, foresight, and devotion of citizens like Mary Riley Styles who worked tirelessly to keep it going in its infancy.